mynaparrot/plugNmeet-docs/docs/developer-guide/mobile-app-integration.md

 - Hosting the plugNmeet web client inside a WebView.
 - Receiving `serverUrl` and a plugNmeet JWT from your backend.
-- Calling `POST /api/getClientFiles` with the JWT to fetch client assets.
-- Building and loading the web-client HTML shell.
 - Listening for bridge commands from the web client.
 - Capturing microphone, webcam, and screen-share media using native APIs.
 - Connecting to LiveKit with the native publish-only token.